acidb/mobiscroll-docs/versioned_docs/version-5.27.0/vue/select/overview.md

 ## Usage

-The following example will create a select component with four options to choose from, each of them being a city.
+The following example will create a Select component with four options to choose from, each of them being a city.

 ```html
 <script setup>